Hunterszone/MyJavaGames/EvilGalaxy/README.md

 # README - check it out!

-### Main techniques: moving sprites, collision detection, 3 levels of difficulty, multiple levels, AI algorithms
+### Main techniques: moving sprites, collision detection, three levels of difficulty, multiple levels, AI algorithms

 ## HOW TO LAUNCH, USING LAUNCHER:

 Create an empty folder and download the Launcher.jnlp file into it, using the [![button](https://java.com/js/webstart.png)](https://me4gaming.com/LauncherEG/Launcher.jnlp) button.
-After executing the file, it will automatically download all the required stuff inside the dir and will launch the game immediately after that.
+After executing the file it will automatically download all the required stuff inside the dir and will launch the game immediately after that.
 It will also compare the game version and will update it, if needed.